Colorado wagon trains staging area along Missouri River courtesy of Time Life Books

 Knowing these mountains had to be crossed to reach the west coast, many pioneers decided to stay in the Colorado territory and homestead.

-Other brave souls decided to continue on with the wagon train and take their chances on what lay on the other side of the Rocky Mountains.
+Other brave souls decided to continue on with the Colorado wagon trains and take their chances on what lay on the other side of the Rocky Mountains.

 And so the Colorado wagon trains continued west, leaving many behind to become the first settlers in the new territory and the creators of the state of Colorado.